gofunky/trumpet/README.markdown

 node.replace(cb)
 ----------------

-Replace completely the node's inner context with the string return value from `cb(html)`.
+Replace the node's outer content with the string return value from `cb(html)`.
 The `html` will be the inner contents.

 node.replace(html)
 ------------------

-Replace completely the node's contents with a string `html`.
+Replace the node's outer contents with a string `html`.

 node.remove()
 -------------

-Remove a node completely from the output stream.
+Remove a node from the output stream.

 selector syntax
 ===============